ftessier/scdb-ri/comparisons/0001-energy-conservation/readme.md

 - Run 1e9 independent incident particles
 - Track until all particles are absorbed (or escape)
 - Sum all energy deposition events, compute difference with incident energy
-- Compute the root-mean-square difference between incident and deposited energy
+- Track the maximum difference between incident and deposited energy

 ### 2.8.
 Report